In order to understand why UX design is important, we first need to determine what UX actually is.

-For the tech savvy out there, this may be a simple concept but for those starting out or who are simply just curious, it may be worth walking through the basics.
+For the tech savvy out there, this may be a simple concept.
+However, for those starting out or who are simply just curious, it may be worth walking through the basics.

-The product itself is the cereal and milk; these have both come from a manufacturer and is what you’ll be interacting with.
+Cereal and milk is the product itself; these have both come from a manufacturer and is what you’ll be interacting with.

 The bowl is the platform and the spoon is the interface or the way in which you experience the contents of the bowl – the product.